DS4PS/datacamp-light-demo-for-rmd/README.md

 # DataCamp Light Demo for RMD Files

-The DataCamp Light javascript library allows you to add R widgets to your HTML files so that students can do interactive examples using code.
+The [DataCamp Light](https://github.com/datacamp/datacamp-light) javascript library allows you to add R widgets to your HTML files so that students can do interactive examples using code.
 The `tutorial` package allows you to easily add these widgets to RMD documents:

 [Try it out](http://ds4ps.org/datacamp-light-demo-for-rmd/.)

-# Install the tutorial Package
+# The `tutorial` Package

+DataCamp has created an R package called [`tutorial`](https://github.com/datacamp/tutorial) to integrate the DataCamp Light widget into R Markdown documents.

 ```r
 devtools::install_github( "datacamp/tutorial" )
 ```